 However, note a Follower is only with you because it’s convenient – for them.
 Yes, they’ll continue to buy from you.
 They’re choosing you for their own reasons.

 Fans: They’ve Drunk Your KoolAid

-You get to a point where you’re forced to raise your prices.
-Perhaps the raw material costs have gone up, or maybe you can’t absorb spiraling distribution costs any longer.
+Supposing things change with your business (as they always do).
+Supposing you get to a point where you’re forced to raise your prices.
+Perhaps the raw material costs have gone up, or maybe you can’t absorb spiralling distribution costs any longer.
 “Fans” are the customers that continue to buy from you even when you’ve increased your price.
-Fans see ‘value’ in your business offering, over and above the raw cost in producing it.
-They buy into your company stance, your brand, whatever it is that (they think) you stand for.
+Fans see a real and tangible value in your business offering, over and above the raw costs in producing it.
+Fans are the one who buy into your company stance, your brand, whatever it is that (they think) you stand for.

-Finally, there are the “Evangelists”.
+Finally, there are your “Evangelists”.
 These are the people who will go out of their way to recommend your product or service to their friends, family – and even to their social media networks.
-They are your ambassadors.
+They are your ambassadors – your brand advocates.
 Your brand has connected with them on an emotional level to the point that they are happy to put their reputation on the line by pushing your wares.

 However, not all customers are created equal.
 Most of your customers aren’t Evangelists, Fans – or even Followers.
 They’re simply customers who bought whatever it is that you sell.

 So where do you go to get Followers, Fans, and Evangelists?
 Nowhere, because you can’t buy them.

 Customer Loyalty Can’t be Bought.
 It Can Only Be Earned.